erikbuck/ObjectOrientedDesign-PreferringCompositionOverInheritance/README.md

 Problem that every Object Oriented Language suffers to some degree.
 [[https://en.wikipedia.org/wiki/Fragile_base_class]{.ul}](https://en.wikipedia.org/wiki/Fragile_base_class)
-To elaborate, what if the maintainer of the Worm class is unaware of concrete subclasses implemented my other teams?
+To elaborate, what if the maintainer of the Worm class is unaware of concrete subclasses implemented by other teams?
 How are the other teams notified to make required changes prior to rebuilding with the supposedly reusable Worm simulation support library?
 Maybe other projects decide to forego updating to the latest version of the Worm